 opening moments of "Neptune Towers".
 When keyboards are used, it is very sparingly and only to add to the dark atmosphere,

 like a horror score.

-"Sempiternal Sepulchrality" is, possibly, the most energetic and thrashy song on the
+"Sempiternal Sepulchrality" is, possibly, the most energetic and thrashy song on

-beyond many of his peers.
+far beyond many of his peers.